 For those who love milk, there’s no need to wonder how to enjoy your morning smoothie, cereal or coffee.
 There are now more vegan milk options than dairy on the shelves of your average grocery store, and believe it or not many are richer in calcium and protein than cow’s milk.
 And the options are no longer limited to soy, rice and almond.
 Brands such as Silk, So Delicious, Ripple, Pacific and Forager Project offer milks made of cashew, quinoa, coconut, hazelnut, hemp, and even peas.

 So Delicious and others are taking it even further by offering dairy free ice creams and yogurts.
 AlmondDream, Nadamoo, Coconut Bliss, and Double Rainbow are also crafting a variety of flavors, which can be found in pints in the ice cream sections of many big grocery stores.
 Even some of the big name companies are starting to offer vegan flavors.
 For yogurt, we have brands like Kitehill, Daiya, Living Harvest, and GoodKarma out there for you to try.

 There’s more in store for our friends who enjoy the convenience of ready-made meals.
-From ‘Cheezy Mac’ to Pizza Pockets, check out the ‘meals in minutes’ section of VeganEssentials to catch some new additions that are worth looking out for.
+From ‘Cheezy Mac’ to Pizza Pockets, check out the ‘heat & serve’ section of VeganEssentials to catch some new additions that are worth looking out for.